There are many types of shelter in the wilderness…but what’s the best survival shelter that you can build when you’re in an emergency situation?

 You can also construct a much larger teepee where you can incorporate a fire inside (in the centre) to really keep you warm in winter!

-The teepee or the wickiup design (below) would be my choice as the best survival shelter in a cool or cold climate because of these factors.
+The teepee or the wickiup design (below) are some of the best survival shelter designs in a cool or cold climate because of these factors.

 Wickiup: This is effectively the same design (and exactly the same frame) as the teepee above, with the exception of using natural tree boughs, fronds, or other bushy plant material to create the ‘skin’ of the shelter, instead of a tarp.